Chinese Classification of Mental Disorders

 The Chinese Classification of Mental Disorders (CCMD; 中国精神疾病分类方案与诊断标准), published by the Chinese Society of Psychiatry (CSP), is a clinical guide used in China for the diagnosis of mental disorders.
-It is on a third version, the CCMD-3, written in Chinese and English.
+It is on its third version, the CCMD-3, written in Chinese and English.

-The current edition is very similar to the ICD-10, and is also influenced by the DSM-IV, the two main psychiatric typologies used in the rest of the world.
-However, it has a unique definition of some disorders, includes an additional 40 or so culturally related diagnoses, and lacks certain conditions recognised in other parts of the world.
+The current edition is very similar to the ICD-10, and is also influenced by the DSM-IV,.
+However, it has a unique definition of some disorders, includes an additional 40 or so culturally-related diagnoses, and lacks certain conditions recognised in other parts of the world.

 History

 The first published Chinese psychiatric classificatory scheme appeared in 1979.
-A revised classification system, the CCMD-1, was made available in 1981 and further modified in 1984 (CCMD-2-R), 1989 and 1995.
+A revised classification system, the CCMD-1, was made available in 1981 and was further modified in 1984 (CCMD-2-R), 1989, and 1995.
 The CCMD-3 was published in 2001.

 At launch, the CCMD-3 was supplemented with the companion book "Treatment and Nursing of Mental Disorders Relevant to CCMD-3".

 Many Chinese psychiatrists believed the CCMD had special advantages over other manuals, such as simplicity, stability, the inclusion of culture-distinctive categories, and the exclusion of certain Western diagnostic categories.
-The Chinese translation of the ICD-10 was seen as linguistically complicated, containing very long sentences and awkward terms and syntax.
+The Chinese translation of the ICD-10 was seen as linguistically complicated, containing very long sentences, and awkward terms and syntax leading to lack of clarity in interpretation.

 A 2014 study found that the ICD-10 was more commonly used by Chinese psychiatrists than the CCMD-3 or DSM-IV.

 Diagnostic categories

-The diagnosis of depression is included in the CCMD, with many similar criteria to the ICD or DSM, with the core having been translated as 'low spirits'.
+The diagnosis of depression is included in the CCMD, with many similar criteria to the ICD or DSM, with the core having been translated as "low spirits".
 However, neurasthenia is a more central diagnosis.
 Although also found in the ICD, its diagnosis takes a particular form in China, called 'shenjing shuairuo', which emphasizes somatic (bodily) complaints as well as fatigue or depressed feelings.
 Neurasthenia is a less stigmatizing diagnosis than depression in China, being conceptually distinct from psychiatric labels, and is said to fit well with a tendency to express emotional issues in somatic terms.
-The concept of neurasthenia as a nervous system disorder is also said to fit well with the traditional Chinese epistemology of disease causation on the basis of disharmony of vital organs and imbalance of qi.
+The concept of neurasthenia as a nervous system disorder is also said to fit well with the traditional Chinese epistemology of disease causation on the basis of disharmony of Zungfu vital organs and imbalance of qi.

 The diagnosis of schizophrenia is included in the CCMD.
-It is applied quite readily and broadly in Chinese psychiatry.
+It contains many similarities with its Western counterparts for diagnosis, like the duration of one month, as mentioned in the ICD-10.
+Some differences include two symptoms different from the ICD and DSM.
+These are improper affect and delusions, which can range in three different subcategories.

-Some of the wordings of the diagnosis are different, for example rather than borderline personality disorder as in the DSM, or emotionally unstable personality disorder (borderline type) as in the ICD, the CCMD has impulsive personality disorder.
+Some of the wordings of the diagnoses are different.
+For example, rather than borderline personality disorder, as in the DSM, or emotionally unstable personality disorder (borderline type), as in the ICD, the CCMD has impulsive personality disorder.

-Diagnoses that are more specific to Chinese or Asian culture, though they may also be outlined in the ICD (or DSM glossary section), includes:
+Diagnoses that are more specific to Chinese or Asian culture, though they may also be outlined in the ICD (or DSM glossary section), include: